BlockDevsUnited/l-earn/README.md

 To participate in our learn and earn program, join our telegram group!  https://t.me/learn_and_earn_crypto.
 We will ask you to study Lessons 1 and 2, and give you a test via telegram message.
 If you pass, you will receive the reward :)

-## Usage

-Run your own build of the Learn and Earn landing page.
-Feel free to make pull requests to improve on what's here.
-This landing page was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This initiatvie is currently in its pilot phase, onboarding a few people interested in testing out the platform.

 ## How it works

 Participants complete the lessons in this repo and reach out to admins via a Telegram chat group (link on the website) to get tested on what they've learnt.
 Upon successful validation that participants completed the lessons, they will receive a reward in xDai via simple hand-shake method.

+## Contribute

+Run your own build of the Learn and Earn landing page.
+Feel free to make pull requests to improve on what's here.
+This landing page was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Available Scripts